 Created in the 1990s, the Roth IRA is regarded as one of the most powerful tools available to Americans in planning for tax efficiency.
 It is one of the main account types where, because your contributions are made with after-tax dollars, you won’t have to pay the IRS again down the line when taking of-age distributions.

-Not everyone can take advantage of these accounts, so if you’re outside those limits, we can delve into some of the other strategies available to you.
+Not everyone can take advantage of these accounts as there are certain income limits to be considered, so if you’re outside those limits, we can delve into some of the other strategies available to you.
 If you’d like help determining which account types are best for your financial goals, let’s connect!

 SIMPLE IRAs

-SIMPLE IRAs have also received an increased limit for this year and next, with the 2023 limit being raised to $15,500 and the 2024 limit rising again to $16,000.
-The catch-up contributions have also seen an increase, with individuals over age 50 being allowed a catch-up amount of $3,500 starting in 2023.
+SIMPLE IRAs have also received an increased limit for this year, with the 2024 limit being raised to $16,000 and the 2025 limit rising again to $16,500.
+The catch-up contributions remain the same from 2024 to 2025, with individuals over age 50 being allowed a catch-up amount of $3,500.
 These accounts are unique in that employers are required to contribute to them on behalf of their employees in the form of a match or an across-the-board flat percentage.

 Simplified Employee Pension (SEP) IRA

 SEP IRAs, commonly used by self-employed individuals and small business owners, are subject to their own rules and work a little differently.
-Employers are allowed to contribute up to the lesser of 25% of compensation, or $66,000 for 2023 and $69,000 for 2024.
+Employers are allowed to contribute up to the lesser of: 25% of compensation or $70,000 for 2025.
 Accounts with higher limits like these can be particularly beneficial for those with variable incomes or seeking to contribute more substantially toward retirement.

 Reminder!
 Only employers can add to these accounts.
 The employee cannot add to their own account as a salary deferral.
 Also, note that there are no catch-up contributions for SEP IRAs.
 The limit is the same, regardless of the age of the employee.